mprpic/nil.bz/app/blog_posts/20160128_verifying-payloads-from-github-webhooks-in-flask.md

+Title: Verifying payloads from GitHub webhooks in Flask

 When receiving payload from GitHub webhooks it's a good idea to validate them before taking any action.
 This assures that your application does not accept payloads other than those sent by GitHub.
 Whitelisting GitHub's IP